stefanoborini/book-modelviewcontroller/basics_of_mvc/in_depth_analysis_roles/index.md

 ---
-title: In-depth analysis of MVC roles
+title: In depth analysis of MVC roles
 nav_order: 4
 parent: Basics of MVC
 ---